huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 * When travelling with airplanes, order four double Gin Tonic (琴通寧) as soon as the flight attendants are walking about, consume swiftly, and fall asleep for the remainder of the flight.

-* Read 3-star or 6/10 reviews on Amazon, Google Maps, etc. → That's where a review could be the best and most helpful.
+* Read 3-star or 6/10 reviews on Amazon, Google Maps, etc. &rarr; That's where a review could be the best and most helpful.

 * Hide in a headphone: One of the best and easiest ways to avoid distractions in the workplace is to be wearing those cute little IPod earbud headphones (or any other headphones of your choice).
-People, for some reason, feel much worse interrupting you if you are wearing headphones than if you’re not.
-This is great because most of the time they didn’t actually need to talk to you.
-Here’s the best part: you don’t even have to actually be listening to anything.
+People, for some reason, feel much worse interrupting you if you are wearing headphones than if you're not.
+This is great because most of the time they didn't actually need to talk to you.
+Here's the best part: you don't even have to actually be listening to anything.

 * Use "(doctor, flat viewing) appointment" when talking to co-workers about your time off